 On a rainy 27 September, the men spent a drill-free morning writing letters home and reading, as Good and his officers were learning that their regiment was being assigned to Brigadier-General Isaac Stevens’ 3rd Brigade.
 By afternoon, the 47th Pennsylvania was on the move again, under marching orders to head for Camp Lyon, Maryland on the eastern side of the Potomac River.

-Arriving late that afternoon, they joined the 46th Pennsylvania in charging double-quick across a chain bridge, marching onto Confederate soil and on toward Falls Church, Virginia.
+Arriving late that afternoon, they joined the 46th Pennsylvania in charging double-quick across the Chain Bridge, marching onto Confederate soil and on toward Falls Church, Virginia.
 By dusk, after tramping roughly eight miles that day, they pitched their tents in a deep ravine at Camp Advance near the Union’s new Fort Ethan Allen (still being completed) and the headquarters of W. F. Smith, commander of the Union’s Army of the Potomac.
 Their job was to help defend the nation’s capital.

-Half of the 47th Pennsylvania Volunteers, including Company C, were next ordered to join parts of the 33rd Maine and 46th New York in extending the reach of their division’s picket lines, which they did successfully to “a half mile beyond Lewinsville,” according to John Peter Shindel Gobin, captain of the 47th Pennsylvania’s Company C.
+Half of the 47th Pennsylvania Volunteers were next ordered to join parts of the 33rd Maine and 46th New York in extending the reach of their division’s picket lines, which they did successfully to “a half mile beyond Lewinsville,” according to John Peter Shindel Gobin, captain of the 47th Pennsylvania’s Company C.

 On 21 November, the 47th participated in a morning divisional headquarters review overseen by Colonel Good, followed by brigade and division drills all afternoon.
 According to historian Schmidt, “each man was supplied with ten blank cartridges….
 After the reviews and inspections, Gen. Smith requested Gen. Brannan to inform Col. Good that the 47th was the best regiment in the whole division.”